34673/ZEQ2-Lite/Tools/Exporters/@ReadMe.txt

 Drop a video file in this tool to convert it to ROQ format.

 /* OpusEncode */
+Drop your WAV files in this folder and run the batch tool.
+Per extension sorting is advised.
-See HTML link in "OpusTools/Documentations.
+See HTML link in "OpusTools/Documentations" for more information.

 /* OpusSampleInfo */
 See HTML link in "OpusTools/Documentations".